 As Pratt & Whitney Canada gets ready to test a core demonstrator for its next-generation regional turboprop engine this fall in Longueuil, Quebec, the manufacturer is seeing a great demand from operators to use the engine in turboprop aircraft larger than the 50- or 70-seat aircraft that the PW100 engine family typically powers.
 According to Eva Azoulay, Pratt & Whitney Canada’s VP of strategic planning and business development, there has been “a lot of demand and discussion” to use ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Pratt & Whitney Canada Testing Next Generation Turboprop Engines This Fall".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Pratt & Whitney Canada Testing Next Generation Turboprop Engines This Fall".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.